 11. We will aim to further reduce fiscal risks and will prepare contingency measures as needed.
-In this regard, we will not rely on short-term external debt financing (quantitative performance criterion) and we will rebuild fiscal buffers at least to the end-2016 level.
+In this regard, we will not rely on short-term external debt financing (quantitative performance criterion) and we will maintain an adequate level of fiscal buffers.
 We will not accumulate public sector external debt payment arrears (continuous performance criterion).
 We will also refrain from accumulating domestic payment arrears (indicative target).
 Our efforts to reduce public spending will continue being monitored through a ceiling on the current primary expenditure, excluding capital spending and interest payments, of the Serbian Republican budget (quantitative performance criterion).
-If revenues are reduced due to an exogenous shock, we will consider contingency measures, such as raising the VAT rate and gasoline excise tax.